 All HRA amounts that are made newly available under an integrated HRA for the current plan year are taken into account for MV purposes (assuming that the amounts may only be used for cost-sharing and not to pay insurance premiums).

-According to the proposed regulations, integrated HRAs can also count toward affordability.
+According to the regulations 3, integrated HRAs can also count toward affordability.
 IRS says that for the purposes of determining affordability, HRA amounts that are made newly available under an integrated HRA for the current plan year, are taken into account in determining affordability only if the employee may either:

 -